American Institute of Graphic Arts: Cased

 In 2012, AIGA replaced all its competitions with a single competition called "Cased" (formerly called "Justified").
 The stated aim of the competition is to demonstrate "the collective success and impact of the design profession by celebrating the best in contemporary design through case studies".

 50 Books/50 Covers

-Between 1941 and 2011 AIGA sponsored a juried contest for the 50 best designed books published in the previous year, entitled "50 Books/50 Covers".
+Since 1941, AIGA sponsored a juried contest for the 50 best designed books published in the previous year, entitled "50 Books/50 Covers".
 Jurors included booksellers, book publishers, and designers such as George Salter.

-On February 17, 2012, AIGA announced that it would cease organizing the contest and that future contests would be organized by Design Observer.
-This move has been criticized.
+In February 2012, AIGA announced that it would cease organizing the contest and that future contests would be organized by Design Observer.
+This move was criticized at the time.
+In 2020, AIGA resumed their sponsorship of the competition.
+In 2023, AIGA celebrated the contest's centennial anniversary.